danielbodnar/awesome-stars/BY-LANG.md

 - [context-labs/autodoc](https://github.com/context-labs/autodoc) - Experimental toolkit for auto-generating codebase documentation using LLMs
 - [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
 A Single place to Discover, Collaborate and Get your data right.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
-- [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
-Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
 - [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
 Powered by GPT.
 - [dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt) - Embeds text files into vectors, stores them on Pinecone, and enables semantic search using GPT3 and Langchain in a Next.js UI
 - [Jordan-Gilliam/ai-template](https://github.com/Jordan-Gilliam/ai-template) - Mercury - Train your own custom GPT.
 Chat with any file, or website.